SherG/perpetual-elm/exampleSite/content/about.md

 <p></p>

-Our proprietary funding network was created by -- and is managed daily by -- a New York City-based industry veteran with over 20 years of finance experience.
+Our proprietary funding system was created by -- and is managed daily by -- a New York City-based industry veteran with over 20 years of finance experience.
 We open the door to ultra-fast, simplified deals from some of the best -- and most highly rated -- names in finance.

-### About our name
+## About our name

-<p></p>

 Spearfish is a trade name of Spearfish Capital Funding LLC, a small business based in the Middle Connecticut River Valley of New Hampshire.